-Poor hygiene does not cause Bacterial Vaginosis.
-On the contrary, excessive washing of the vagina may alter the normal balance of bacteria, which may make Bacterial Vaginosis more likely to develop.
+Poor hygiene does not cause vaginal odor.
+On the contrary, excessive washing of the vagina may alter the normal balance of bacteria, which may make vaginal odor more likely to develop.

-As many as 70% of women who have been treated for Bacterial Vaginosis experience recurrences within 90 days of treatment.
+As many as 70% of women who have been treated for vaginal odor issues experience recurrences within 90 days of treatment.